 Students should keep the following in mind when considering an independent major:

 - Seek advice early in the process.
-Most students begin meeting with potential faculty advisers and Dean Mancini in the spring of the freshman year to discuss the feasibility of their plans.
+Most students begin meeting with potential faculty advisers and their dean in the spring of the freshman year to discuss the feasibility of their plans.
 Be aware that faculty sabbatical schedules can complicate finding faculty members available to advise you for your junior and senior years.

 - Have a back-up plan.
 Students should enroll in one or two courses each semester that will go towards an established major in case they cannot find faculty advisers or their independent major proposal is not approved.